 Living with diabetes is a challenge, no matter what a child's age, but young kids and teens often have special issues to deal with.
 Young kids may not understand why the blood samples and insulin injections are necessary.
 They may be scared, angry, and uncooperative.

-Having a child with diabetes may seem overwhelming at times, but you're not alone.
+Having a child with diabetes can seem overwhelming at times, but you're not alone.
 Your child's diabetes care team is not only a great resource for dealing with blood sugar control and medical issues, but also for supporting and helping you and your child cope and live with diabetes.

 What's New in the Treatment of Type 1 Diabetes?

 Doctors and researchers are developing new equipment and treatments to help kids cope with the special problems of growing up with diabetes.

 Some kids and teens are already using devices that make blood glucose testing and insulin injections easier, less painful, and more effective.
 One of these is the insulin pump, a mechanical device that can deliver insulin more like the pancreas does.
 There's also been progress toward the development of a wearable or implantable "artificial pancreas."
 This consists of an insulin pump linked to a device that measures the person's blood glucose level continuously.